JASDtubz/Amaze/README.md

 # Amaze
-Based off the original toy but made into an API.
+Based off the original toy but made into an app.